ronin1501/employee-evaluation-system/README.md

 ### Local server

-After запуск the application will be available at:
+After running the application, it will be available at:

 ```text
 http://127.0.0.1:5000/